IMBIL SKATE PARK

 Enjoy a relaxing 1.1km stroll along the Fig Tree Walk.
 You will find this sealed boardwalk track 6.5km south of Kenilworth on the Kenilworth-Maleny Road.
 The easy wheel chair friendly walk meanders through the riverine rainforest close to the junction of Little Yabba Creek and Mary River.
-Wildlife abounds - listen carefully and you may hear a Wompoo pigeon in the branches of the magnificent Moreton Bay fig. Watch out for skinks sunning themselves on a rock and look closely - you may see some of our native birds fossicking on the rainforest’s floor.
+Wildlife abounds so listen carefully and you may hear a Wompoo pigeon in the branches of the magnificent Moreton Bay fig. Watch out for skinks sunning themselves on a rock and look closely, or you may see some of our native birds fossicking on the rainforest’s floor.
 Enjoy a picnic lunch on the banks of the Yabba Creek after your ‘nature’ stroll or stop off at the Bellbird Café kiosk which is across the road from the camping area (open on weekends only).

 MARY VALLEY SCENIC DRIVE

 Take a leisurely drive through the magical Mary Valley countryside and discover the heritage towns of Imbil, Kandanga and Amamoor.
 Rolling hills interspersed with farms and rainforests make this picturesque drive well worthwhile.
 Don’t forget to take a break at one of the many scenic outlooks and riverside picnic spots that are dotted throughout the Valley.